PinchasEli/currency-swap-hub/README.md

 Clone the project
 Enter the project dir.

-In terminal:
-npm i or npm  install
+In terminal: npm  install

 Run `ng serve OR ng serve --ssl false` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 Main page:
 - HTTP: